Ravi-Bukka/LatestSwiftTravis/README.md

-#MovingHelper
+#LatestSwiftTravis

-A sample project for a [RayWenderlich.com](http://www.raywenderlich.com) tutorial on setting up continuous integration with GitHub and Travis CI.
+A sample project for testing on setting up continuous integration with GitHub and Travis CI.